heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 ### Application logic
 The application logic would benefit from following updates:
-- Introducing error handling to compression / uncompression
+- Improving error handling in compression / uncompression
-- Improved error handling on extensive tests
+- Improving error handling on extensive tests
 - Refactoring of application logic
-  - validating content could be moved to Entities package class SupportedCharacters

 ## Pylint / Pytest
 The following Pylint -notifications were ignored in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues were ignored):